What is a Mortgage Bank?

 How a Mortgage Bank Functions

-Mortgage banks lend loans to clients purchasing real estate properties.
+Mortgage banks provide loans to clients purchasing real estate properties.
 The institutions then place the loans on a pre-established warehouse line of credit, wherein the loan is put on sale in the secondary market.
 Investors, typically large institutions and corporations, purchase or invest in such loans.

-The credit risk associated with it is typically absorbed by “the Agencies,” i.e., the Federal National Mortgage Association or “Fannie Mae,” the Federal Home Loan Mortgage Corporation or “Freddie Mac,” and the Government National Mortgage Association or “Ginnie Mae.”
+The credit risk associated with mortgages is typically absorbed by “the Agencies,” i.e., the Federal National Mortgage Association or “Fannie Mae,” the Federal Home Loan Mortgage Corporation or “Freddie Mac,” and the Government National Mortgage Association or “Ginnie Mae.”

 A mortgage bank operates under the banking laws applicable to each state they operate or do business in.
 The banks sell off the mortgage loans in the secondary market because the funds received thereafter pay for their warehouse lines of credit, which enables them to continue to operate and lend.